hejops/ffta-tas/progress.md

 - the 2 enemies at the top are tricky to deal with quickly
 - mont reached 10 JP
 - getting 2 Speed for Marche was incredibly tedious (78 frames), especially since he had the last turn

-- due to a mistake in map placement telaq has been delayed by 2 battles. fuck.
+- due to a mistake in map placement, i was delayed telaq by 2 battles. i decided to go all the way back to desert peril to fix this mistake. however i did manage to save 800 frames, presumably due to slightly better tactics against COE. was really pissed that i had to redo, but i'm glad i did it in the end.

 # 7. Diamond Rain